 There are many more ways that we can help to preserve time and be more efficient with our efforts when it comes to delivering software.
 These are just some ideas we believe will be useful.
 But there is a common theme here.
 A lot of the things which save time in the long run, require an investment upfront.
 Unfortunately, many organisations are keen on cutting corners, to try to get places faster.
 Nine times out of ten, that can often end up hurting you.
 Invest your time wisely upfront and you will see the benefits.

-If you would like to share any tips on improving software quality then please get in touch
+If you would like to share any tips on improving software delivery, and quality as a whole then please get in touch